jayanth920/Aurable/README.md

 Welcome to **Aurable**! 🚀

-**Aurable** is a **micro SaaS** application designed to make webapps suing only prompts, powered by Gemini AI.
+**Aurable** is a **micro SaaS** application designed to make web apps using prompts, powered by Gemini AI.
 It's a **no-code** platform that allows you to create, edit, and deploy your apps with just a few clicks.

 ## 💖 Support & Donations